awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 ### OnDecrypt

-OnDecrypt MUST NOT succeed if this keyring does not have a specified [private key](#private-key).
+OnDecrypt MUST fail if this keyring does not have a specified [private key](#private-key).
 The keyring MUST NOT derive a private key from a specified [public key](#public-key)

 OnDecrypt MUST take [decryption materials](structures.md#decryption-materials) and